Home Insurance After Foreclosure: How It Affects Future Coverage

 Immediately after foreclosure:

-• Dispute any inaccurate entries on your CLUE report (you have this right under federal law)
+• Dispute any inaccurate entries on your CLUE report within 30 days under the Fair Credit Reporting Act.

 When purchasing a new home: